Demo-Smart-Factory-Concordia-University/MTCAdapterRelay/README.md

 The MTCAdapterReay allows to hock up a device capable of sending SHDR data on the serial port but not capable of sending TCP/IP data to an MTConnect Agent.

-The MTCAdapterRelay is desinged to work together with the [MTConnect cpp agent](https://github.com/mtconnect/cppagent).
+The MTCAdapterRelay is a small Python library desinged to work together with the [MTConnect cpp agent](https://github.com/mtconnect/cppagent).

 ## Usage
 Two classes need to be define: an MTCAdapterRelayHandler class and a MTCAdapterRelay.